Lynndabel/Pay-stylus/README.md

-# StreamPay - Web3 Subscription Payments Platform   ( Drop To Bottom for Manual Smart Contract Testing )
+# Pay-Stylus - Web3 Subscription Payments Platform   ( Drop To Bottom for Manual Smart Contract Testing )

 A modern, minimal React frontend for managing trustless recurring payments on Web3.